Used: Raspberry Pi, Python, Google Weather API, Twilio API, AWS S3, Google Visualization API, JS/jQuery, AJAX, HTML, CSS

 Info: Wanting to solve a personal problem of determining the age of my pets by using JavaScript.
 This continues to be a work-in-progress, so as my knowledge grows, so shall this.
 Code can also be found at my GitHub repository.

-Links: visit & GitHub repository
+Links: visit & GitHub

 Used: Apache, HTML, CSS, UML/Use Cases

 Info: Teamed up with Dr. Mehmet Dalkilic and doctoral candidate, Mark Jenne, to improve the video analysis process for Indiana University Athletics.
 Gathered requirements, created use cases, and spent much time combatting potential design issues.
 Final prototype (image shown above) included password-protected directory that allowed for coach, manager, and possibly athlete access to upload video clips taken from iPad or iPhone.
-When prompted for login information, guests may use "guest" and "password" for user name and password.
+When prompted for login information, guests may use "guest" and "password" for username and password.

 Used: Python 3.3, iTunes RSS, HTML, CSS